Menu

 British Comedy Film (18+)

-An examination of British comedy cinema spanning from 1930s Aldwych Farces all the way up to contemporary British satirists including Chris Morris, Steve Coogan and Armando Iannucci.
+A 4-week course examinatiing British comedy cinema, from 1930s Aldwych farces and Ealing comedies right through to work by contemporary British satirists including Chris Morris, Steve Coogan and Armando Iannucci.

 FURTHER INFORMATION